 The Process of Filing for Chapter 7 Bankruptcy

-Although the prospect of filing for Chapter 7 bankruptcy is daunting and scary, the process is straight-forward and clear-cut.
+Although the prospect of filing for Chapter 7 bankruptcy in Washington is daunting and scary, the process is straightforward and clear-cut.
 This means that you, with our help, can easily file a Chapter 7 bankruptcy petition.
 Once granted, the process will help you get back on track and on your way to rebuilding your credit and your financial health.

 What is Chapter 7 Bankruptcy?